mapbox/underreact/README.md

 If you want to make changes to the Webpack configuration beyond what's available in the above options, you can use this, the nuclear option.
 Your function receives the Webpack configuration that Underreact generates and returns a new Webpack configuration, representing your heart's desires.

+### vendorModules

+Type: `Array<string>`.
+Default: `[]`.

+Identifiers of npm modules that you want to be added to the vendor bundle.
+The purpose of the vendor bundle is to deliberately group dependencies that change relatively infrequently — so this bundle will stay cached for longer than the others.

+By default, the vendor bundle includes `react` and `react-dom`.